bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 	 :oldmalloc_limit=>24159190}
 ```

-Minor GC (or "partial marking"): This cycle only traverses the young generation and is very fast.
+**Minor GC (or "partial marking"):** This cycle only traverses the young generation and is very fast.
 Based on the hypothesis that most objects die young, this GC cycle is thus the most effective at reclaiming back a large ratio of memory in proportion to objects traversed.

 It runs quite often - 26 times for the GC dump of a booted Rails app above.

-Major GC: Triggered by out of memory conditions - Ruby heap space needs to be expanded (not OOM killer! :-)) Both old and young objects are traversed and it's thus significantly slower.
+**Major GC:** Triggered by out of memory conditions - Ruby heap space needs to be expanded (not OOM killer! :-)) Both old and young objects are traversed and it's thus significantly slower.
 Generally when there's a significant increase in old objects, a major GC would trigger.
 Every major GC cycle that an object survived bumps it's current generation.

 It runs much less frequently - 6 times for the stats dump above.

 Most of the reclaiming efforts are thus focussed on the young generation (new objects).
 Generally 95% of objects are dead by the first GC.
 Every major GC cycle that an object survived is it's current generation.

-## Attributes of a generational collector
+## RGenGC

 At a very high level C Ruby 2.1's collector has the following properties: